 A passport card is a lower cost alternative to a passport book for United States citizens.
 A passport card is only valid for land and sea border crossings between the United States, Canada, Mexico, Bermuda, and the Caribbean.

 It is a nice option for those who do not plan to leave the country by airplane.
-However, if you are not able to return on the cruise ship for any reason, a passport book will be required.
+However, if you are not able to return to the United States on the cruise ship for any reason, a passport book will be required.

-If a passport to go on your cruise was not a requirement, would you travel without one?
+Did you find our explanation for the question, “Do You Need a Passport to Go on a Cruise?”, helpful?
 What are your recommendations for those considering a cruise without a passport?
-Drop us an anchor below to share your helpful tips with fellow cruisers.
+Drop us an anchor below to share whether you’ve taken a cruise without this documentation.